Max Bruch: Works

 In 1918, toward the end of his life, Bruch once more considered smaller ensembles with the composition of two string quintets, of which one served as the basis for a string octet, written in 1920 for four violins, two violas, cello, and a double bass.
 This octet is somewhat at odds with the innovative style of the decade.
-While composers such as Schönberg and Stravinsky were part of the forward-looking modern trend, Bruch and others tried to keep composing within the Romantic tradition, avoiding the revolutionary spirit of the era.
+While composers such as Schönberg and Stravinsky were part of the forward-looking modern trend, Bruch and others sought to remain within the Romantic tradition, avoiding the era's revolutionary spirit.
 All three of these late chamber works exhibit a 'concertante' style in which the first violin part is predominant and contains much of the musical interest.
 By the time they came to be performed professionally for the first time, in the 1930s, Bruch's reputation had deteriorated and he was known only for the famous Concerto.

 Bruch's other works include his two less well-known concerti for violin and orchestra, No. 2 in D minor (1878) and No. 3 in D minor (1891) (which Bruch regarded as at least as fine as the famous first); as well as a Concerto for Clarinet, Viola, and Orchestra, and many more pieces for violin, viola, or cello, and orchestra.
 His three symphonies contain distinctive German Romantic melodic writing that is orchestrated effectively.

 To this output he added three orchestral suites in later life, of which the third has a remarkable history.
-Its origin can be found in Capri, where Bruch had witnessed a procession in which a tune was played on a tuba that "could very well be the basis of a funeral march", and would be the basis of this suite, that he finished in 1909.
+Its origin can be found in Capri, where Bruch had witnessed a procession in which a tune was played on a tuba that "could very well be the basis of a funeral march", and would be the basis of this suite, which he finished in 1909.
 The American Sutro sisters piano duo, Rose and Ottilie Sutro, however, had asked Bruch for a concerto specifically for them, which he produced by arranging this suite into a double piano concerto, but only to be played within the Americas and not beyond.
 The Concerto in A flat minor for Two Pianos and Orchestra, Op.
 88a, was finished in 1912 for the Sutros, but was never played in the original version.
 They performed the work only twice, in two different versions of their own.
 The score was withdrawn in 1917 and rediscovered only after Ottilie Sutro's death in 1970.
 The sisters also played a major part in the fate of the manuscript of the Violin Concerto No. 1: Bruch had sent it to them to be sold in the United States, but they kept it and sold it only for their own profit.

 Violinists Joseph Joachim and Willy Hess advised Bruch on his writing for that instrument, and Hess premiered some of his works, including the Concert Piece for Violin and Orchestra, Op.
 84, which was composed for him.